mislie8/hypertensionproject/README.md

-Hypertension counts by age group					Hypertension counts by sex After cleaning the data, the non-modifiable data  such as age has been coded by group 0f 5 except for the first group: 18- 24 =1,  25-29=2, ……..., 75-79=12 and 80+=13, sex is defined as Male=M and Female=F, the anthropometric dta such as Body mass index(BMI) =weight(Kg)/Height(m2) and the modifiable data about life style and eating habit ar e some Yes or No question
+Hypertension counts by age group

+After cleaning the data, the non-modifiable data  such as age has been coded by group 0f 5 except for the first group: 18- 24 =1,  25-29=2, ……..., 75-79=12 and 80+=13, sex is defined as Male=M and Female=F, the anthropometric dta such as Body mass index(BMI) =weight(Kg)/Height(m2) and the modifiable data about life style and eating habit ar e some Yes or No question
 Smoker is defined as any on who smoke 100 cigarettes or 5 packs in his entire life, physical activity is related how active a person is in the las 30 days excluding his job, fruit is a question about how often you consume fruits, anyone who consume fruits1 or more time a day should answer yes the same criteria for veggies.
 About alcohol, according to CDC if you are a Male and you have more than 2 drink a day you should answer yes.
 If you are a female and you have more than 1 drink a day you can answer yes
 Result